kcybulski/prosody-modules/mod_s2s_log_certs/README.markdown

 This module produces info level log messages with the certificate status and fingerprint every time an s2s connection is established.
-It can also optionally store this in persistant storage.
+It can also optionally store this in persistent storage.

 **info** jabber.org has a trusted valid certificate with SHA1:
 11:C2:3D:87:3F:95:F8:13:F8:CA:81:33:71:36:A7:00:E0:01:95:ED